 A family feel to your business?
 Really?

 I recently heard about a chap who seems to be doing really well.
-He’s CEO of a business with about 50 employees – an indication that things are probably going well, spends a lot of time at work – hardly ever home – but tells everyone that he loves it, and his work-place is just like a large happy family.
+He’s owner of a business with about 50 employees – an indication that things are probably going well, spends a lot of time at work – hardly ever home – but tells everyone that he loves it, and his work-place is just like a large happy family.
 They go out for drinks regularly – do lunches - go-carting and other such things.
 Sounds like it might be a great place to work!

 But then I heard that he had another family – a wife and two children at home.
 So which one is his real family?
 After some thought, here’s my take on it:

 Firstly, let’s consider the research and experience of Professor Bruce Robinson of the Fathering Project (http://thefatheringproject.org/).
 Prof Bruce is a world authority on lung disease that results from exposure to asbestosis.
 So his patients are usually men and usually dying.
 Prof Bruce noticed a pattern: these men regretted in their last months of life, that they didn’t spend more time with their children back when they had the chance.
 They also realised that work seemed to be more important at the time, than it really was.

 Secondly, let consider the statistic that 19%, close enough to 1 in 5 employees in Australia, are actively dis-engaged.
 These people have two effects on organizations – they undermine productivity of everyone, and they make it a miserable place to work because of their negativity.
 Now there is a way to minimize the impact of actively disengaged staff.
 Essentially you need a strong set of real values which are clearly defined, constantly communicated in different ways and employees are held to account for not only achieving outcomes, but also living those values.